GovAlta/nx-tools/docs/getting-started.md

     ```
     npx nx g @abgov/nx-adsp:mern demo
     ?
-What is the name of your ADSP tenant? <Realm ID>
+Which ADSP environment do you want to target? <Tenant>
     ```

     This will generate additional projects as well as associated OpenShift manifests in the workspace.